-The client is a software services firm who wanted to differentiate itself by deep customer insight and constant interaction with prior customers and prospects.
+The client is a software services firm that wanted to differentiate itself by deep customer insight and constant interaction with prior customers and prospects.
 The CRM being used is SugarCRM but the framework allows for pretty much any CRM that supports web services to be connected.
 Before the project, the CRM contained basic customer and account information like emails, phone numbers and activity etc. The company’s database contained over 2000 high valued prospects, current and old clients that they wanted to zoom in on along with over a 100,000 cold-contacts collected from various sources.

 The following were goals for the project: